-Digital forensics work must be conducted solely by suitably qualified and competent digital forensics experts (whether employees or third-parties), using appropriate tools and following formal procedures rigorously, to the letter.
+Digital forensics work must be conducted solely by suitably qualified and competent experts using appropriate digital forensics tools and following formal procedures.

-Ineptitude, corner-cutting and careless work can easily destroy the value of forensic evidence, potentially decimating any court cases, disciplinary actions etc. that depend upon it.
+Ineptitude, corner-cutting and careless work can easily discredit and hence destroy the value of forensic evidence, potentially decimating any court cases, disciplinary actions etc. that depend upon it.

-Setting the organization up to achieve the necessary professionalism and competence is no mean feat, a substantial governance issue in its own right.
-Even employing third party forensics specialists is no guarantee that they are in fact up to the job (buyer beware!).
+Setting-up the organisation to achieve the necessary professionalism and competence is no mean feat, a substantial governance issue in its own right.
+Even employing third-party forensics specialists is no guarantee that they are in fact competent, capable, diligent and trustworthy (buyer beware!).

 Note: this is not legal advice!

-Delivered as an editable MS Word document, easily customized for your organization's specific needs.
+Supplied as an MS Word document, readily customised for your organisation's specific situation.